1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-The precise cause of lymphocytic colitis is unknown, but several factors are thought to contribute:
+The exact etiology of lymphocytic colitis is not clear but a number of factors are believed to cause the disorder:

-• Genetic predisposition or family history of bowel disorders
+• Material familial or genetic history of bowel disorders

 Treatment